ALLEGATIONS AGAINST FOSTER CARERS

 Support for Foster Carers facing allegations

 Due to the nature of the allegation process, your supervising social worker may not be able to give you the support you feel you will need during the investigation, which may leave you feeling isolated and frustrated.
 It is very difficult for a supporting social worker to fulfil a supporting role during these situations.
 They will, however, endeavour to continue to communicate effectively with you and will signpost you to additional Independent Support.

-Sunbeam has commissioned the Fostering Network to provide Independent Support to all their foster carers as we believe that providing the best possible support during these difficult times can make the process clearer and more manageable for everyone involved.
+Sunbeam has commissioned Foster Talk to provide Independent Support to all their foster carers as we believe that providing the best possible support during these difficult times can make the process clearer and more manageable for everyone involved.
 They provide help, information and support to foster carers who find themselves in this situation, enabling them to feel more in control and to identify their options for further action.

 Glossary of Terms